Idadelveloper/Idadelveloper.github.io/_posts/2021-08-20-gsoc-final-report.md

 ### TODOS
-* Update the rtems-style code.
+* Update the rtems-style code in case of errors/exclusions after more testing.
+This is a new feature so there might be some uncaught errors.
 * Write documentation for rtems-style.
+It should contain:
+  * The system requirements to run the tool.
+  * It's features
+  * Detail explanation of how to use the tool.
+  * Examples
-* Update the pre-commit hook script  be compatible with other hosts like Windows and FreeBSD.
+* The pre-coomit hook script needs to be updated in:
+  * Making it compatible with other hosts like FreeBSD and Windows by using `clang-format` instead of `clang-format-diff` in the code.
+It should also be able to detect the version of `clang-format` in the system since in FreeBSD, a version number must be attached to `clang-format`.
+  * Get rid of the use the external Python module `GitPython` but rather, use the built-in `configparser` module.
+  * Not hard code the directories or files to be ignored by the script.

 ### What I learned
 * Firstly, I learned about RTEMS and how it is used